Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 In addition, data registers storage capacity will be affected by decimation factors, when a Decimation FIR is used.
 As a result, number of taps each AIE kernel can process, limited by the capacity of the input vector register, depends on a variety of factors, like data type, coefficient type and decimation factor.

-To help find the number of FIR kernels required (or desired) to implement requested FIR length, please refer to helper functions: :ref: `_MINIUM_CASC_LEN`, :ref: `_OPTIMUM_CASC_LEN` described below.
+To help find the number of FIR kernels required (or desired) to implement requested FIR length, please refer to helper functions: :ref:`MINIUM_CASC_LEN`, :ref:`OPTIMUM_CASC_LEN` described below.

 .. _MINIUM_CASC_LEN:

 Minimum Cascade Length
 ----------------------

-To help find the mimimum supported TP_CASC_LEN value for a given configuration, the following utility functions have been created in file  `L1/include/aie/fir_common_traits.hpp`, where the corresponding FIR variant is in the name of the function.
-In the following functions, T_FIR_LEN is the desired TP_FIR_LEN, TP_API is 0 for window API and 1 for stream API, T_D is the TT_DATA desired.
+To help find the minimum supported TP_CASC_LEN value for a given configuration, the following utility functions have been created in file  :code:`L1/include/aie/fir_common_traits.hpp`, where the corresponding FIR variant is in the name of the function.
+In the following functions TP_API is 0 for window API and 1 for stream API.
 The return value is the minimum required TP_CASC_LEN for the FIR.

 .. code-block::

   template<int TP_FIR_LEN, int TP_API, typename TT_DATA>